-Concessions and Commercial Use within a state park have some similarities and differences.
-Below are some defining characteristics of each.
+Not sure if what you want to do is considered a Concession or Commercial Use?
+There are some similarities and differences and below are some defining characteristics of each.
 However, it is best for you to have a conversation with the Concession Manager to help determine what is best for your activity.

 State Parks Concessions: